TS-Severin/TS-Severin/README.md

 Experienced in **managing** large-scale events like festivals in **teams** that work hard and stay relaxed 🚂

-As an ex-language teacher and enjoy **working with others** - and yes, it is true, as a teacher your learn more than you teach 👨‍🏫
+As an ex-language teacher, I enjoy **working with others** - and yes, it is true, as a teacher your learn more than you teach 👨‍🏫

 When not coding I run a garage **publishing** house for poetry or write myself ✍️